 Status Standard 3a: Clinical Practice Organization of Clinical Practice Experiences Questions, Comments, Additional Information Needed: It is not clear (there is no evidence) how the program aligns with the requirement for early field experience for interns.
 Please see the FSE Pre-Service Program document (attached) The FSE Pre-Service Program document has been integrated/hyperlinked with the Program Standards as needed.
-It is not clear how the program uses feedback from on-site mentors (p.
+More It is not clear how the program uses feedback from on-site mentors (p.
 21).
-More The program uses feedback from surveys collecting feedback from on-site information mentors to determine candidate progress and influence program change as needed needed to improve effectiveness.
+The program uses feedback from a principle of seedback from on-site mentors (p.
+21).
+The program uses feedback from a principle of seedback from on-site mentors (p.
+21). information The program uses feedback from surveys collecting feedback from on-site mentors to determine candidate progress and influence program change as needed needed to improve effectiveness.
 Mid-Program Mentor Survey (via Survey Monkey) embedded in Program Program Standards Response End of Year Program Mentor Survey (via Survey Monkey) embedded in Program Standards Aligned It is clear that you collect data from on-site mentors, but once you receive this data, what is the process to make any needed changes?
 Program Changes are taken to the Higher Education Committee and reviewed by an academic panel.
 If needed, additional members are invited to the committee meetings to address changes (ex: President/CEO, Director of Analytics, Stakeholder, etc.,).
 When needed, program changes are presented to the board.
-See Higher Education Committee When the need for additional levels of support were evidenced via the Survey, a Search Committee was formed to hire a Coordinator of Education (see Attached).
-Higher Education is a standing item on the Board Agenda to gain input or approval on necessary changes on necessary changes More 3b: Criteria for School Placements Questions, Comments, Additional Information Needed: information Private schools are included in the list of partnering agencies; how does the needed program ensure that candidates complete at least 150 hours in a diverse school setting (if necessary)?
+See Higher Education Committee When the need for additional levels of support were evidenced via the Survey, a Search Committee was formed to hire a Coordinator of Education ( see Attached ).
+Higher Education is a standing item on the Board Agenda to gain input or approval on necessary changes Mora 3b: Criteria for School Placements More Questions, Comments, Additional Information Needed: information Private schools are included in the list of partnering agencies; how does the needed program ensure that candidates complete at least 150 hours in a diverse Alianad school setting (if necessary)?
 Aligned The MOU secures an agreement of a diverse setting.
 Various tools also secure these diverse settings (ex: log sheet and FSE Lesson Plan).
 The MOU states that support with planning for diverse experiences is shared with the FSE Support Supervisor and On-Site Mentor.
 To measure these experiences, the candidate submits a completed FSE Lesson Plan template to the Supervisor for each observation, which ensures planning for diverse experiences.
-EVIDENCE: Lesson Planning per MOU ensures DIVERSE EXPERIENCES embedded in Program Standards
+EVIDENCE: Lesson Planning per MOU ensures DIVERSE EXPERIENCES embedded in Program Standards iii Flografii Staffuarus